-Starting with the scaling-Carroll algebra \eqref{CarrollAlg1}-\eqref{CarrollAlg3}, in this section we develop the gauging procedure on which we base our conformal method.
-We do this by associating a connection gauge field $A_{\mu}$ with all generators of the scaling-Carroll algebra and a gauge transformation $\Lambda$ as
+Starting with the scaling Carroll algebra \eqref{CarrollAlg1}-\eqref{CarrollAlg3}, in this section we develop the gauging procedure on which we base our conformal method.
+We do this by associating a connection gauge field $A_{\mu}$ with all generators of the scaling Carroll algebra and a gauge transformation $\Lambda$ as

 The parameters $\lambda^{ab}$, $\lambda^{a}$ and $\lambda_{D}$ are local rotation, local Carroll boost, and local dilatation transformations.
 The transformation of the various gauge fields in \eqref{connection} under gauge symmetries of \eqref{gaugetransf} can be compactly written as $\delta_{\text{ {gt}}} A_\mu=\partial_{\mu}\Lambda+[A_{\mu},\Lambda]$.
-Using the scaling-Carroll algebra we can easily derive the transformation rules as follows
+Using the scaling Carroll algebra we can easily derive the transformation rules as follows